15 On the road and off it.

 ‘That’s it.
 Animals consume the grass, making it a part of their bodies.
 Chickens eat seeds and plants make the seeds.
 Cattle eat grass, so if you love steak, there you go.
 You would like as an accompaniment the best potatoes and peas.

-Bill is working on ways to increase the size of corn kernels as well as their length and number in rows.
 Oil, sugar, wheat, chocolate, corn come from plants, too.
 Then when we die all us animals become plants as we decompose.’

 ‘Pushing daisies.’